 Note: V1:variety of Manalagi; V2: Mentega; V3: and Krembi ; U1: harvest age of 7-8; U2 8-9 months

-This phenomenon may be caused by genetic differences and harvesting factors that will affect the components in cassava, so that each variety and harvest age has a different flour yield.
+This phenomenon may be caused by genetic differences and harvesting factors that affect the components in cassava, so that each variety and harvest age has a different flour yield.
 According to Chisenga (2021), the dominant component of flour is starch, and the rest are water, non-starch polysaccharides , protein, fat, and ash.
-According to Apea-bah et al. (2011), the increase in flour yield is in line with the increasing age of the plant and reaches a maximum at the optimum harvest age, but after that, the starch components in cassava will decrease whereas the fiber will increase.
+According to Apea-bah et al. (2011), the increase in flour yield is in line with the increasing age of the plant and reaches a maximum at the optimum harvest age, but after that, the starch components in cassava decreases whereas the fiber will increase.
 In addition, various enzymes in the Krembi variety synthesize starch faster than that of inMentega and Manalagi varieties.
 Starch biosynthesis in cassava involves several enzymes, namely the ADP-glucosepyrophosphorylase (AGPase) enzyme, starch synthases (SS), branching enzymes, and de-branching enzymes (DBE).
 The starch synthesis mechanism occurs through glucose-1-phosphate with ATP through the help of the AGPase enzyme to form ADP-Glucose with pyrophospase.
 Then ADP-Glucose is synthesized into ADP with the help of the starch synthesizing enzyme.
 At the beginning of growth, amylopectin synthesis is higher than that of amylose, but during further growth, amylose and amylopectin are synthesized simultaneously (Mitsui et al., 2010).

 Cassava PeelWeight